-A number of beard shapes work for this face, but if you want to create chiseled cheekbones and square jawlines, then you should opt for short on the sides and cut underneath.
+Several beard shapes work for this face, but if you want to create chiseled cheekbones and square jawlines, you should opt for short on the sides and cut underneath.

 Every face has prominent features, and you can use your facial hair to accentuate what you love when you look in the mirror.
 These different beard styles show you different ways to achieve the look.

 - Have a good beard care routine.

 - Determine the right length of your beard.

 What are the best beard styles?